tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 - Value Averaging (VA) – Is another technique for investing in the market (read the book for more information on how to do it)

-- Rebalancing in your tax advantaged accounts every year or two should be ok

-- Try not to rebalance in your taxable accounts or do it as little as possible.
-Try to rebalance though buying because rebalancing triggers taxable events

 - Become familiar with the long-term history of the behavior of different classes of stocks and bonds

 - Portfolios behave differently than their constituent parts

 - A safe portfolio does not necessarily exclude very risky assets.
 Even the investor who seeks the safest possible portfolio will own some risky assets

-- For a given degree of risk, there is a portfolio that will deliver the most return

-- But this can only be known in retrospect

 - The investor's objective then is not to find the efficient frontier, rather the goal is to find a portfolio mix that will come reasonably close to the mark under a broad range of circumstances

 - Focus on the behavior of your whole portfolio, not its parts.
 Some will be doing very well or very bad at times

-- Recognize the benefits of rebalancing

 - The markets are smarter than you are

-- Very few money mangers beat the market over the long term

 - Do not run with the crowd